shiv19/shiv19.github.io/_posts/2017-12-25-nativescript-do-something-when-user-stops-typing.md

 <img style="box-shadow: 2px 2px 5px lightgray;"
     src="{{ site.baseurl }}/assets/img/stopsTyping/typing-detection.gif" alt="Visibility Demo" width="250" />

+This article was derived from <a target="_blank" href="https://schier.co/blog/2014/12/08/wait-for-user-to-stop-typing-using-javascript.html">this</a> blog post.

 Have fun!, Happy NativeScripting.

 Be sure to let me know your thoughts in the comment section below.